mwahajkhan/LlamaIndex-Agent-Applications/README.md

 It is an automated *reasoning* and *decision* engine.
 It can take a user input/query and can make internal decisions for executing that query in order to return the correct answer.
 Its components include

-- Breaking Complex question into smaller parts
+- Breaking Complex questions into smaller parts
-- Choosing external tool to use + coming up with parameters for calling the tool.
+- Choosing an external tool to use + coming up with parameters for calling the tool.
 - Planning out a set of tasks.
-- Storing previously completed tasks in memory module
+- Storing previously completed tasks in the memory module

 * Use Case Applications: